atomix/atomix/README.md

 its latest snapshot to the recovering node, allowing it to start with the leader's snapshot.

 ### Cluster Configurations
-CopyCat replicas communicate with one another through a user-defined cluster configuration.
+Copycat replicas communicate with one another through a user-defined cluster configuration.
-The CopyCat cluster is very flexible, and the [protocol](#protocols) underlying the CopyCat cluster is pluggable.
-Additionally, for cases where cluster configuration may change over time, CopyCat supports runtime cluster configuration changes.
+The Copycat cluster is very flexible, and the [protocol](#protocols) underlying the Copycat cluster is pluggable.
+Additionally, for cases where cluster configuration may change over time, Copycat supports runtime cluster configuration changes.
 As with other state changes, all cluster configuration changes are performed through the cluster leader.

 ### Leader Election
-CopyCat clusters use leader election to maintain synchronization of nodes.
-In CopyCat, all state changes are performed via the leader.
+Copycat clusters use leader election to maintain synchronization of nodes.
+In Copycat, all state changes are performed via the leader.
 In other words, commands that are submitted to the cluster are *always* forwarded to the leader for processing.
 This leads to a much simpler implementation of single-copy consistency.